stevegt/grid-cli/v2/doc/140-cache.md

 1. **Cache Structures**:
    - The cache **SHOULD BE** a directory tree rather than an in-memory map.
-   - Cache keys **MUST** use filesystem separators (`/`) between each key component and arguments **MUST** be URL-encoded when building the cache key, in order to safely handle characters in file or directory names.
    - There **MAY BE** multiple caches, including the built-in cache in the kernel and caches provided by various modules.

 2. **Integration with Modules**: